 Jaime Black studied English Literature at the University of Manitoba and has an Education degree from The Ontario Institute of Studies in Education.
 She has taught in native community of Opaskwayak Cree Nation in the Pas, Manitoba, and contributed to the art curriculum for the Urban Shaman Gallery.

 But the REDress and REdress Project is her powerful statement on the issue that gets little or no action from Canadian authorities.
-The title is the play on words, depending on how you pronounce it, “Re-dress” with the emphasis on the first two letters, is defined as “
+The title is the play on words, depending on how you pronounce it, “Re-dress” with the emphasis on the first two letters, is defined as “the setting right of what is wrong” and or “relief from wrong or injury”.

 The red garments have been exhibited across Canada, on university campuses, and in Canada’s Museum For Human Rights.
 The Globe and Mail, one of Canada’s national newspapers, described the exhibit as “haunting,” All the more so as it over-looked the section of the nearby Red River, where 15-year-old Tina Fontaine’s body was found.